Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_1/README.md

 We are going to use the API explorer to pull a Real-time report with the API.
 This will let us see how the API works so we can build a dashboard around it.

+> We've provided a set of test credentials for the purposes of this lab.
+To obtain credentials for your own account, follow the tutorial [here](https://marketing.adobe.com/developer/get-started/enterprise-api/c-get-web-service-access-to-the-enterprise-api).

 1. In your browser go to <a href="https://marketing.adobe.com/developer/api-explorer" target="_blank">`https://marketing.adobe.com/developer/api-explorer`</a>

 2. Enter the following credentials